Dreamers (band)

-Dreamers (stylized as DREAMERS) is an American pop rock duo, featuring Nick Wold and Marc Nelson (known by his surname).
+Dreamers (stylized as DREAMERS) is an American pop rock band, featuring Nick Wold, Marc Nelson and touring members Jessica Goodwin and Ari Tibi.

 History

 Formation and first EP (2014)

 Nick Wold moved from Seattle to New York at the age of 18 to study jazz saxophone at New York University's Steinhardt School.
 In New York, Wold was the lead singer and guitarist in the grunge band Motive, along with drummer Chris Bagamery, bassist Andrew McGovern, and lead guitarist David Leondi.
 McGovern, Bagamery, and Wold were longtime friends from Seattle who grew up playing jazz together.
 Wold met Leondi at NYU, and the trio became a quartet.
 Hailed as "The Strokes 2.0", Motive shared the stage with The Vaccines, Walk The Moon, Bear Hands, and were featured on MTV2's show 120 Minutes with Matt Pinfield, The New York Times, NYLON guys, and CBS News.
 The band toured the US several times, and had 9 showcases at SXSW in 2013.

 Following the dissolution of Motive, Wold was living and writing songs in a Brooklyn rehearsal space.
 He and Bagamery met bassist Marc Nelson (known only by his surname), and the three teamed up to form the band.

 Their first single, "Wolves (You Got Me)", was released on July 16, 2014, and was in rotation on Sirius XM's Alt Nation.
 It was included on their self-titled debut EP, produced by Danny Kalb, which was recorded at Ravensworth Studio outside Charlottesville, Virginia, and released on November 18, 2014.
 The four-track EP was streamed on Billboard a week ahead of its release date.
 In 2014, Alternative Press named Dreamers one of their 100 Bands You Need To Know.